liquid-labs-inc/gte-python-sdk/README.md

 A Python project created with PyBuild.

-GET is an decentralized exchange
+GTE is an decentralized exchange

 ## Introduction